 In 1775, the Royal Saltwork of Arc-et-Senans was built by the architect Claude Nicolas Ledoux, nearby the Chaux Forest (3rd largest hardwood forest in France) to increase the local salt production.
 Since it hadn't any salt or salty water, the salty water from Salins-les-Bains went to Arc-et-Senans through wooden pipes.
 It was called a "saumoduc" and was 21 kilometers long, which is the distance between the two cities.
 Since it was not profitable enough, the saltwork of Arc-et-Senans was closed in 1895.

 In 1962, the Saltwork of Salins-les-Bains was closed, after 1200 years of production.
 Indeed, the Saline was not profitable anymore and quite archaic.
 The evolution of the food preservation technics and the competition with mines and salt marshes made it collapse.

 Since 1966, the Great Saltwork is owned by the city of Salins-les-Bains.

 Its history, its pumping system still functionning and its incredible underground architecture make of the Great Saltwork of Salins-les-Bains an unique site in Europe and one of the jewels of the Franche-Comté's heritage.

 The Saltwork of Salins-les-Bains has played a crucial part in the history of the city and its region.
 This is why it got several national and international recognitions.

-In 1971, the Great Saltwork obtained its first recognition with the inscription of the subterranean gallery to the Historical Monument.
-It became one of the first industrial site recognized in France.In 1984, it get the "Grand Prix" of Heritage.
+In 1971, the Great Saltwork obtained its first recognition with the inscription of the underground gallery to the Historical Monuments.
+It became one of the first industrial site recognized in France.